tlwilliams895/lchs/src/chapters/loops/iteration.rst

 .. admonition:: Note

-   It may seem odd to you that this loop uses the integer 51, but only prints up to 50.
-Why this is the case will become clear in the next section.
+   It may seem odd that this loop uses the integer 51, but only prints up to
+   50. Why this is the case will become clear in the next section.

 Don't Repeat Yourself
 ---------------------

 .. index:: !
 DRY

-Learning about iteration using loops is also an opportunity to introduce one of the most popular phrases in programming: *Don't Repeat Yourself*, or **DRY**.
-A common piece of advice from instructors and experienced programmers is that you should "keep your code DRY."
+Learning about iteration and loops gives us the chance to introduce one of the most popular phrases in programming: *Don't Repeat Yourself*, or **DRY**.
+A common piece of advice from instructors and experienced programmers is that you should "Keep your code DRY."

 Anytime you find yourself typing the same set of statements over and over again in a program, little alarm bells should start going off in your head.